Urinary tract infections (UTIs) also can cause mood swings and are more common in the summertime.

 Children and adults are all susceptible to UTIs at any age.
-What is different among these groups though, is how a UTI may present and what symptoms they may experience.
+What can be different among these groups though, are UTI symptoms.
 For example, in very young children, symptoms may include fever and irritability.
 Older children and teens, as well as adults, likely will show the more well-known signs of a UTI, like urgent, painful or frequent urination.

-In addition to common UTI symptoms seen in all adults, older adults may also experience behavioral changes from a UTI.
-These may include restlessness, hallucination, agitation and confusion.
+Older adults also may experience behavioral changes from a UTI in addition to the more common symptoms.
+Behavioral changes may include restlessness, hallucination, agitation and confusion.

 These are just some symptoms of UTI, which can vary from person to person, regardless of factors like age.